45gfg9/MiniOICQ/docs/protocol.md

 }
 ```

-`avatar` is the raw image data.
+`avatar` is the base64 encoded image data.
 Server should respond with:

 ```json
 {